ronghuwz/SIMD-Optimization-FFT/README.md

 ### 1D FFT on Columns:
 Then, it extracts each column from the 2D array, performs FFT on these columns, and places the transformed column back into the original matrix.
 This two-step process effectively accomplishes the 2D FFT.

+# 2. Explanation of the SIMD code
-## c.
-SIMD Acceleration Explained:
+## SIMD Acceleration Explained:
 ### AVX2 Intrinsics:
 The program uses AVX2 intrinsics to accelerate parts of the FFT computation by:
 #### #include <immintrin.h>